 Installation of 16 photographs 40×28 cm with ventilator

 ‘The Viewfinder’ represents the influence of technology on our perception of the contemporary landscape.
-With an overwhelming presences of images the entire world is published and for everyone to see.
-The internet age has altered our visual experience.
-Locations that used to be hard to reach are now accessible within a matter of seconds.
-Camera’s and satellites have become our new way of transmission.
+The internet has changed our visual interpretation; locations that used to be hard to reach are now accessible within a matter of seconds.
+Camera’s and satellites have become our new way to travel.

-After the invention of the camera every landscape in the world has been documented.
-People feel the constant need to document everything there is to see.
-We climb a mountain and see the spectacular view only through the viewfinder of the camera’s around our necks.
-The photographs are a proof of our own existence and the places we have visited.
-However, a photograph can’t do justice to the original lanscape that is seen with the bare eye.
+A photograph often can’t do justice to the original lanscape that is seen with the bare eye.
 Can a photograph be a resemblance of the real landscape when it’s continuously influenced by the photographers’ perspective and the developments in technology?